videxrealone/Buffer-Overflow/README.md

 And now let's run the python script and become hackers 🕶️.
 ```
 $ python3 exploit.py
+[+] Starting local process './win0': pid 3539
+[*] Switching to interactive mode
+Input:
+$ whoami
+kali
 ```
+That's basically us getting a shell on our own machine, now imagine if that were on a target machine, well, the next phase would be **privilage escalation**.

 Remember that stack works in reverse! & that python is a very powerful tool that you need to learn if you're willing to get deeper into CyberSec.